 At the end of the 19th century, “The Lady With the Lamp”—or as she is more widely known, Florence Nightingale—founded modern nursing.
 Thanks to her strict use of hand-washing and hygiene practices while caring for wounded soldiers in the Crimean War, Nightingale and her helpers reduced the death rate from 42% to 2%—ushering in nursing as we know it today.
 On May 6, we recognize the important role nurses play in our lives by celebrating National Nurses Day.

-How to Celebrate National Nurses Day
+National Nurses Day Activities

 1. Thank the Nurses in Your Life